vmx/js-transsub/README.md

     node server.js

-On another terminal, run the Consumer and request the data that was inserted with its CID:
+On another terminal, you can run several command with the Consumer:

+    # Get all blocks needed to list a directory
+    node consumer.js ls QmfGBRT6BbWJd7yUc2uYdaUZJBbnEFvTqehPFoSMQ6wgdr

+    # Get all blocks from this specific file
+    node consumer.js get QmTaxZi1CXzyntZzXx8na6HV3LiZ4y2xNLpdkKwt99FkMz

+    # Get all blocks needed to get from a 300000 offset 500 bytes
-    node consumer.js QmTaxZi1CXzyntZzXx8na6HV3LiZ4y2xNLpdkKwt99FkMz
+    node consumer.js cat QmTaxZi1CXzyntZzXx8na6HV3LiZ4y2xNLpdkKwt99FkMz 300000 500

 You can abort the Consumer and run the client: